-- 1. The SPS is committed to treat all sexual harassment complaints with respect and confidentiality regarding the personal privacy of all concerned parties. - 2.
-Retaliatory action against anyone filing a complaint of sexual harassment is strictly prohibited.
+- 1. The SPS is committed to treat all sexual harassment complaints with respect and confidentiality regarding the personal privacy of all concerned parties. - Retaliatory action against anyone filing a complaint of sexual harassment is strictly prohibited.

-SECTION K: No Reprisal for Disclosing Misdeeds
+SECTION L: No Reprisal for Disclosing Misdeeds

-The SPS agrees to abide by the SPS's Whistleblower policy; however, in the event an employee decides to pursue the matter in court, the employee shall not have access to the grievance procedure herein or the SPS's appeal procedure, in addition to court proceedings.
-It is the intent of the parties that the employee has the right to select one avenue of resolution.
+SPS will abide by their whistleblower policy, Board Policy No. 5250 and Chapter 42.41 RCW: Local Government Whistleblower Protection.
+There will be no retaliatory action against any employees for providing information in good faith.
+However, in the event an employee decides to pursue the matter in court, the employee shall not have access to the grievance procedure herein or the SPS appeal procedure in addition to the court process.
+It is the intent of the Parties that the employee has the right to select one avenue of resolution.

-SECTION L: HIV/AIDS, Hepatitis B Training and Inoculation requirements
+SECTION M: HIV/AIDS, Hepatitis B Training and Inoculation requirements